 The playlist below is arranged newest-oldest.
 To watch older videos, click the icon with three horizontal lines in the top right corner of the video player and select a different video.

-During this final year of our three-year journey, we will engage in five different series: three this fall, and two in the spring, that explore who we are, and the reason God gave each of us to help form our faith.
+During this final year of our three-year journey, we are engaging in several different series that explore who we are, and the reason God gave each of us to help form our faith.
 Join us as we explore:

 The past two program years, we have engaged deeply in God’s Story and in Our Story.
 We read through the full narrative of the Bible (all ages!) and for our Adult Formation have walked through 2000 years of Church History and Theology.
 This final year of the “story” series explores the third leg of the Anglican Stool, Scripture, Tradition, and Reason.